mi6/ic-ui-kit/CHECKLIST.md

 As an extra check for any accessibility failures we've utilised the [Storybook accessibility addon](https://storybook.js.org/addons/@storybook/addon-a11y).

 When running Storybook, this can be accessed in the 'Accessibility' tab in the popout menu.
-There should be no violations.
+There should be no violations on any Storybook page.

 ### Manual screen reader testing performed using NVDA and VoiceOver